A Complete Guide to Drawdown Lifetime Mortgages

 - Your age and health condition

-It’s, however, possible to unlock between 20% and 50% of the equity (or value) in your estate, though the exact amount will vary from one individual to another, depending on your circumstances.
+It’s, however, possible to unlock between 20% and 50% of the equity (or value) in your estate, though the exact amount will vary from one individual to another, depends on your circumstance.

-That said it only takes a few seconds to see how much tax-free cash you could unlock with our free online equity release calculator.
+That said it only takes a few seconds to see how much tax-exempt cash you could unleash with our online equity release calculator.

-Taking out a drawdown lifetime mortgage might be one of the best decisions will ever make, considering it has fewer chances of affecting your means-tested benefits among other pros.
-However, even with all the fantastic features of this plan, it’s always vital that you consider all your choices carefully and seek specialist advice from your financial expert.
+Taking out a drawdown lifetime mortgage might be one of the best commitment you will ever make, considering it has fewer chances of affecting your means tested advantages among other pros.
+However, even with all the fantastic features of this plan, it’s always vital that you consider all your choices carefully and seek specialist advice from your financial consultant.
 It would be best if you also involved your family to ensure you make the best decision.

-In case you need more information on this though, be sure to click here and see how much equity you can release and chat with an expert for free.
+In case you need more information on this though, be sure to click here and see how much equity you can release and chat with us at no cost.

 How much money could you release?